|

 area "Honky tonks" around Coolidge.
 Gary and Waylon worked together as D.J.'s

+also.
 The need for better money and more singing

 lead Waylon's move to Phoenix and landed a job at "Wild Bill's" a honky tonk out